awto/effectfuljs/README.md

     is just interface adapter, but works like ES one, taking next iterator invalidates previous ones, returned iterator already points to first element or null if input collection is empty
- * `M.iteratorBuf` - same as `M.iterator` but it will keep all passed values
-    so all iterators are valid
  * `M.forInIterator` - returns mfjs compatible iterator for `for-in` statement

 ## Selective transform